MarcusOettinger/plotter/README.md

 # plotter
 a simple function plotter based on php

-plotter is a program to plot curves of mathematical expressions (usually these will be functions) in a html-page.
-To run plotter, a standard installation of a webserver capable of interpreting PHP (>=5.2) is needed.
+plotter is a online tool to plot curves of mathematical expressions (usually these will be functions) as images (gif, jpeg or png).
+To run plotter, a standard installation of a webserver capable of interpreting PHP (>=4.3) with an enabled GD extension is needed.